Last Year’s Winner: Regina King, “Seven Seconds”

 Fun Fact: Helen Mirren has the most wins (four) and the most nominations (10) in the category’s history, but it’s worth noting she’s only ever been nominated in this Emmy category — save for in 2002, when she was nominated for Best Actress in a Limited Series and Best Supporting Actress in a Limited series, for “The Roman Spring of Mrs. Stone” and “Door to Door,” respectively.
 Laura Linney and Patty Duke are tied for the second most wins in the category, and each have been nominated for other Emmys.
 (Linney even won another Emmy for Best Guest Actress in a Comedy Series.)

 Notable Ineligible Series: Sarah Paulson in “American Horror Story: Apocalypse;” Reese Witherspoon and Nicole Kidman, “Big Little Lies;” anyone from “Fargo” or “American Crime Story.”

-At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actress in a Limited Series or TV Movie (listed in alphabetical order).
+At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actress in a Limited Series or TV Movie.
 This article will be updated throughout the season, so make sure to keep checking IndieWire for all the latest buzz from the 2019 race, and read predictions in the other categories as well.
 The Creative Arts Emmy Awards take place, September 14 and September 15.
 The 71st Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles, CA September 22.
 Fox will broadcast the ceremony.

 The State of the Race